Instructions Reference

 #Output Instructions

-These instructions control what your stylesheet produces — text, typed values, comments, processing instructions, and diagnostic messages.
-If templates are the structure of your transformation, output instructions are the bricks.
+These instructions control what your stylesheet produces: text, typed values, comments, processing instructions, and diagnostic messages.
+If templates form the structure of a transformation, output instructions are the bricks.

 #Contents